 Schedule Feasibility:

 An entire year should be set aside for Yesteryear to be built due to the commitments needed to examine the ebbs and flows of the entertainment industry, specifically the process of attaining licenses for films and other forms of related visual media.
 Being able to acquire these licenses is detrimental to the success of Yesteryear because they steer the team away from facing legal charges and unexpected delays in the project's timeline.
 To address such a risk, more than sufficient financial resources must be available to secure the licenses.
-Although the licenses may cost a pretty penny, the benefits of them are directly impacted on the application by warranting its credibility and rightfulness of the application.
+Although the licenses may cost a pretty penny, their benefits directly impact the application by warranting its credibility and rightfulness of the application.
 With enough licenses, users can enjoy a more comprehensive array of films than a narrow selection of films they might not have an affinity for.
 By settling on a set budget for the licensing fees, the project can move forward without hesitation, resulting in an ideal position for the feasibility rate.

 Organizational Feasibility: